-Since its inception in academic year 1981-1982, the Honors Program at Rio Salado College provides intellectually stimulating learning opportunities for academically outstanding students.
-The program includes Scholarships, distinguished multidisciplinary classes, the Honors Forum Lecture Series, and cultural opportunities including Symphony Connections and free admission to the Phoenix Art Museum.
+Since its inception in academic year 1981-1982, the Honors Program at Rio Salado College has provided intellectually stimulating learning opportunities for academically outstanding students.
+The Program includes scholarships for scholarship eligible students, distinguished multidisciplinary classes, Honors Forum Lectures, and cultural events, including opportunities to attend Phoenix Symphony performances and free admission to the Phoenix Art Museum.

-Students who have completed 12 or more letter-graded credits of 100- or 200 level college work at Rio Salado College or another MCCCD college with a cumulative GPA of 3.25 or higher may be eligible to receive the Honors Achievement Award (a partial fee waiver) as a member of the Honors Program.
+Students who have completed 12 or more college-level (100 or 200 level) credits at Rio Salado College or another MCCCD college with a cumulative GPA of 3.25 or higher may be eligible to join the Honors Program.

 Rio Salado College Honors Program Outcomes